Hey guys, here’s why we’re expending into political jewellery. It’s a shiny new way to express your views!

 At ALLRIOT, we’re having fun with subverting the idea of GOLD as a symbol of status and putting fun slogans like ACAB and GOD IS GAY on our jewellery.

 Jewellery was also used as a means of political expression in ancient Greece and Rome.
 In these societies, jewellery was often worn to show one’s allegiance to a particular city-state or political party.
 For example, the ancient Greeks wore distinctive earrings, bracelets, and other types of jewellery to show their support for a particular deity or political leader.
 In Rome, jewellery was also used to show one’s social status and political affiliation.
 For example, wealthy Roman citizens would wear elaborate gold and silver jewellery to demonstrate their wealth and power, while poorer citizens might wear simple, more modest jewellery.

 Middle Ages jewellery has continued to be used as a means of political expression.
 For instance, knights and other members of the nobility would wear distinctive badges and insignia to show their loyalty to a particular lord or king.
 During the Renaissance, wealthy merchants and other members of the emerging middle class began to wear jewellery as a way of displaying their social status and wealth.
-In the modern era, jewellery has continued to be used as a means of political expression, with people wearing items such as lapel pins, wristbands, and other types of jewellery to show their support for a particular cause or political movement.
+Nothing new here.
+The idea of using the iconography of jewellery as a means of protest has not been invented yet.

 In recent years, jewellery has also been used to make statements about social and political issues.
 For example, many people have worn jewellery as a way of expressing their support for the LGBTQ+ community, the feminist movement, and other social justice causes.
 In some cases, these items have become popular as a way of raising awareness about these issues and as a means of supporting social and political movements.